Still Woozy’s “Loveseat”: a review

 Big Fish features a galloping rhythm that complements its narrative style, painting a vivid picture of familial bonds and his new role as a father.
 The lyrics, “When I travel to see you I’m always so glad, I’ll take you anywhere you want to, ‘cause there just goes my dad,” resonate with the warmth of reconnecting with loved ones.

 Baby, echoing the melody of Lemon, is a heartwarming ode to his family.
 This track seamlessly integrates various instrumental elements from the album, culminating in a delightful mix that celebrates the joy and simplicity of family life.
-Lyrics like, “You with your gap tooth and huge eyes you see through my every disguise and I will always want you to,” add a layer of sweetness to the album’s overall feel.
+Lyrics like, “You with your gap tooth and huge eyes you see through my every disguise and I will always want you to,” are just that signature Still Woozy sweetness that you just can’t help but love.

 The penultimate track, Little Things fully embraces Woozy’s signature trippy, psychedelic style.
 The off-key “ye-es” before the chorus and the intricate drum patterns invite listeners to deeply engage with the song’s exploration of life’s fleeting, sweet moments.